writethedocs/www/README.md

 This is the code that powers [www.writethedocs.org](http://www.writethedocs.org).
 It contains information about the Write the Docs group, as well as information about writing documentation.

 The repo is still in its early stages; feel free to contribute information that you might want to share with the community.
-To contribute to the Write the Docs website, famililarize yourself with the [Sphinx site generator](http://sphinx.pocoo.org/index.html).
+To contribute to the Write the Docs website, it's helpful to familiarize yourself with the [Sphinx site generator](http://sphinx.pocoo.org/index.html), as well as [reStructuredText markup syntax](http://www.sphinx-doc.org/en/stable/rest.html).

 ### Prerequisites for previewing the docs locally